 Finding a good job – a job that is highly paid and in an industry offering potential for professional development – has become a pretty tall order.
-That’s why many organizations set higher criteria for their employees and started to look for the extra value their future employees might offer.
+That is why many organizations set higher criteria for their employees and have started to look for the extra value their future employees might offer.

-There’s no argument that additional education provides crucial added value of interest to an employer.
+There is no argument that additional education provides crucial added interest value to an employer.
 This is 100% true, particularly when speaking about the investment sector, which has been seriously hit by the financial crisis.
 Further education after graduating from university and various postgraduate qualifications have been a prerequisite for career advancement in many investment fields for quite a few years.

 Know the difference